DiHydro/NXA-ENET8-POE/README.md

 know that it is running Linux 2.6.19 on a MIPS processor.
 The squashfs file system is extractable, and binwalk is able to do so.
 Looking through, it has a lot of the webserver code that allows for the management of the device.
 I have tried looking thoruogh this JS and .htm to see if that is were the verification takes place, but I am not very well versed to know if it's significant or not on the JS side.

+I bought a console cable to see if I could interrupt the uBoot loader and get access to the uBoot shell.
+This has been unsuccessful so far, as it seem a special key press may be needed to interrupt, or uBoot is configured to not allow dropping to shell.